swcarpentry/python-novice-gapminder/_episodes/03-types-conversion.md

 *   The computer reads the value of `variable_one` when doing the multiplication, creates a new value, and assigns it to `variable_two`.
-*   After that, `variable_two` does not remember where it came from so it's value does not automatically change.
+*   After that, `variable_two` does not remember where it came from, so it's value does not automatically change when variable_one changes.

 > ## Fractions
 >